Frequently Asked Questions

 Once the draft DIA is completed, Parks Canada will review the report and provide comment and/or direction for the report to meet the satisfaction of Parks Canada.
 Once the regulatory report content and process is satisfied, Parks Canada will permit the City to post the draft DIA report for stakeholder and public comment.

-The draft report is required by Parks Canada to be posted for 30 days for public comment; however, City staff will extend this 30-day review period to allow for a longer comment period.
+The draft report is required by Parks Canada to be posted for 30 days for public comment.
 Staff will collaborate with Parks Canada in the development and release of the draft DIA report ensuring stakeholders and the public have an opportunity to provide input and see how it was addressed.

 City Official Plan